-Physical activity classes offered include swimming, volleyball, racquetball, fly fishing, and scuba, along with rock climbing and kayaking.
-Twenty-six sport clubs provide opportunity for participation in such favorites as sailing, fencing, rugby, and various martial arts.
+Physical activity classes offered include racquetball, fly fishing, and scuba, along with rock climbing and kayaking.
+Thirty-one sport clubs provide opportunity for participation in such favorites as sailing, fencing, rugby, and various martial arts.

 The University recreation facilities include gymnasiums, tracks, and four softball diamonds.
-The five lighted multipurpose playing fields are irrigated and maintained to assure prime field conditions.
+The four lighted multipurpose playing fields are irrigated and maintained to assure prime field conditions.

-The Student Recreation Center houses a swimming pool; three courts for basketball, volleyball, and badminton; six racquetball and two squash courts; a weight and Nautilus room; a wood-floor activity room; a rock-climbing wall; an indoor track; a mat room; locker rooms; a Wellness Center; and the Time-Out Cafe.
+The Student Recreation Center houses a 36 meter x 25 yard swimming pool; three courts for basketball, volleyball, and badminton; six racquetball and two squash courts; a weight and fitness room; a wood-floor activity room; a rock-climbing wall; an indoor track; a mat room; locker rooms; a Wellness Center; and the Time-Out Cafe.
 Lighted outside basketball and sand volleyball courts and an outdoor recreation facility complement the center.